-Note: When an LSP consists of some SID label paths and some paths under local-CSPF computation, the router cannot guarantee SRLG diversity between the CSPF paths and the SID label paths because CSPF does not know of the existence of the SID label paths because they are not listed in the TE database.
+When an LSP consists of some SID label paths and some paths under local-CSPF computation, the router cannot guarantee SRLG diversity between the CSPF paths and the SID label paths.
+CSPF is not aware of the existence of the SID label paths because they are not listed in the TE database.